gnappo1/SENG-LIVE-091123-Phase-4-Flask/05_full_stack_dev/README.md

 - Execute a GET Request and One or More POST/PATCH Requests from a Front End Application
 - Use Flask Validation to Protect Data from Incorrect / Corrupt Requests
 - Discuss How to Handle Errors on Front End
+- Discuss yup
 - Discuss CORS

+## Stretch Goals
-- Discuss honcho
+- Discuss honcho and gunicorn
-- Discuss yup